 - Lightens the burden on landfills

-As more business leaders begin to reconcile the impact that single-use plastic water bottles have on our planet and our health, the PATHWATER team is committed to offering education and solutions for making more sustainable business purchasing decisions.
+As more business leaders begin to understand the impact that single-use plastic bottled water has on our planet and our health, the PATH team is committed to offering them education and, ultimately, solutions for a more sustainable supply chain.

 ESG Reports for publicly traded companies must be backed by verifiable metrics.
 Now is the time to get ahead regarding waste reduction and diversion metrics by updating the supply chain to exclude single-use bottled water and replace it with refillable, recyclable PATH.
-Tech leaders who are implementing sustainability measures as a standard operating procedure, for staying relevant, and also for mitigating the harm of plastics on employee and planetary health.
-These measures don't just include more efficient building systems, renewable energy, and LED lighting but also the day-to-day waste that is involved in a typical workday at a typical workplace.
-Our days are so busy that when we have a chance to reflect on how much waste we individually generate, we begin to see just how quickly the waste in the workplace piles up exponentially.
+Tech leaders who are implementing sustainability measures as a standard must make an effort to mitigate the harm that single-use plastics have on employee and planetary health.
+These measures include more efficient building systems, renewable energy, LED lighting, and the day-to-day waste involved in a typical workday at a typical workplace.
+Our days are so busy that when we have a chance to reflect on how much waste we generate, we begin to see just how quickly garbage in the workplace piles up exponentially.
 That exponential plastic waste can easily be corrected by replacing single-use plastic bottled water with refillable, recyclable aluminum bottled water.